-Step 1 Configure the components for which you want to obtain debug logs.

-Step 2 Download the debug logs.
+- Step 1 Configure the components for which you want to obtain debug logs.
+See Cisco ISE-PIC Components and Corresponding Debug Logs, on page 169. - Step 2 Download Debug Logs.

 Cisco ISE-PIC Components and Corresponding Debug Logs

 The list below is a complete list of components available in Cisco ISE.
 Some of the components listed in the table may not be relevant for ISE-PIC